google/applied-computing-series/ac1/_sources/basic_descriptive_statistics/minimum_and_maximum.rst

 Price Percent aren’t sorted, you use 0.
 The final function is ``=MATCH(MAX(C2:C86), C1:C86, 0)``.
 The returned value is 46, meaning the most expensive candy is in row 46.
-You can now go back CandyData and tell them that Nik L Nip is the most expensive candy on the dataset.
+You can now go back CandyData and tell them that "Nik L Nip" is the most expensive candy on the dataset.

 Practice using the ``MATCH``, ``MAX``, and ``MIN`` functions to answer the following questions:

 .. fillintheblank:: candy_least_expensive